- 1 NY Wrongful Death Attorneys at HURT-911®

 If the estate owes money for debts, the settlement money will be used to pay the debts of the estate.
 The settlement money will be distributed to the persons included in the will or pursuant to New York State statute for people who die without a will (this distribution will be different than the statutes pertaining to wrongful death).

-We perform an asset search to determine if there are any assets which may be needed to satisfy a judgment for wrongful death due to negligence.
-We pay for access to a database which will show real estate owned, cars, boats, planes, and other assets.
+We perform an asset search to determine if there are any assets that may be needed to satisfy a judgment for wrongful death due to negligence.
+We pay for access to a database that will show real estate owned, cars, boats, planes, and other assets.
 We also get a report showing all bank accounts.

 Umbrella Insurance Search

 We also perform an umbrella insurance search to determine if there is any additional insurance coverage that may be available to satisfy a judgment for wrongful death due to negligence.
 There is more than one lawyer who has found that an insurance company failed to disclose the existence of umbrella insurance.
 The only way to know for sure is to search the national Claims Loss Underwriting Exchange.

 Our legal fee to represent you for the wrongful death of a loved one is 1/3 of what we collect for you.
 There is no fee if we do not collect money for you and our legal fee is paid at the end of the case out of the money we collect.
 We will advance case expenses which are paid back at the end of the case and you are not responsible for any case expenses unless we collect money for you.